vedikaorganics/dashboard-design/MEDIA_LIBRARY_REMAINING_FEATURES.md

 - **Performance**: Database-efficient with internal ID resolution

 **Phase 2 - Breadcrumb Navigation:**
-- **Sidebar Integration**: Breadcrumb replaces "Folders" header in sidebar for space efficiency
+- **Strategic Positioning**: Breadcrumb positioned between search toolbar and main content area (folder tree + media tiles)
-- **Visual hierarchy**: `🏠 > Products > Images > Summer 2024` (compact format)
+- **Visual hierarchy**: `🏠 > Products > Images > Summer 2024` with smart path display
 - **Clickable navigation**: Direct access to any parent folder level
-- **Smart collapsing**: Handles deep nesting with ellipsis and dropdown (max 3 items in sidebar)
+- **Smart collapsing**: Handles deep nesting with ellipsis and dropdown (max 5 items for main view)
-- **Responsive design**: Compact icons and text, proper truncation for narrow sidebar
+- **Responsive design**: Full-width layout with proper spacing and visual separation
-- **Consistent integration**: Works in both main page and dialog modals
+- **Consistent integration**: Works in both main page and dialog modals using MediaLibraryLayout
+- **Conditional display**: Only shows when not at root level (hidden at "/" path)
 - **Accessibility**: ARIA labels and semantic HTML structure

 ### 🔄 Ready for Next Phase
-Phase 3 (Enhanced Grid Navigation) is the next medium-priority item for implementation.
+Phase 3 (Context Menus) is the next medium-priority item for implementation.